Yandex Cloud

 Tip

-• For enhanced security, use the --read-admin-password parameter rater than --admin-password, as you will need to enter the new password with your keyboard, and it will not be saved in the command history.
+• For enhanced security, use the --read-admin-password parameter instead of --admin-password, as you will need to enter the new password using your keyboard, and it will not be saved in the command history.

 • To generate a password automatically, use --generate-admin-password.
 The command output will contain the new password.